lhzcode/es10-cn/functions-classes.md

 #### 14.9.2.2 Expression Rules <div id="sec-expression-rules"></div>

-> 注 A potential tail position call that is immediately followed by 返回 GetValue of the call result is also a possible tail position call.
+> 注 A potential tail position call that 是 immediately followed by 返回 GetValue of the call result 是 also a possible tail position call.
 Function calls cannot 返回 reference values, so such a GetValue operation will always 返回 the same value as the actual function call result.

 ```
 AssignmentExpression :